Tanzanian conjoined twins die aged 22

 The news has caused sadness in Tanzania, where the twins were well-known and loved.

-Many people took to social media on Sunday to send messages of condolences to the family and friends.
+Many people took to social media on Sunday to send messages of condolence to the family and friends.

 Tanzanian President John Magufuli tweeted that he was "saddened" by their deaths, adding that Consolata and Maria had "dreamed of serving the nation".